 Aside from working with these materials on an occupational basis, do-it-yourselfers may expose themselves to these materials while completing home improvement projects.
 Projects such as repairing roofing and siding may expose individuals who are not wearing protective gear or not properly trained on handling asbestos.
 Wall demolition or other tasks can disturb asbestos insulation and expose the individual completing the task, as well as family members in the house.

 Asbestos Litigation Against Celotex Corporation

 Celotex faced thousands of lawsuits due to their asbestos-containing products.
-By the time they established their asbestos trust in 1998, the company faced almost 400,000 asbestos-related claims, including personal injury and property lawsuits.
+By the time they established their asbestos trust fund in 1998, the company faced almost 400,000 asbestos-related claims, including personal injury and property lawsuits.

 One 1990 case involved Stuart George, who worked with asbestos materials as a contracted insulator.
 George’s wife, Marion, filed the lawsuit on his behalf after he passed away from mesothelioma in 1976.
 He worked for Robert A. Keasbey Company from 1931 – 1975, which distributed products from Celotex’s former subsidiary, the Philip Carey Company.